 Where is Joe Pye Weed native?

-Joe Pye Weed is native to a huge swath of North America.
-Anywhere from Maine to Texas, from Florida to Canada, can grow Joe Pye Weed.
+It depends on the species.
+Spotted Joe Pye Weed has a huge native range.
+Anywhere from Maine to Texas, from Florida to Canada, can grow Spotted Joe Pye Weed.

 All species of Joe Pye Weed are host plants